 Expertise is a key indicator of contractors from the leading earthquake retrofit firms.
-There have been 30 damage-causing earthquakes in California since the early 1980s, so any company which has worked through these shaking events and improved the structural ability of buildings to withstand them will have better skills and expertise in seismic retrofitting compared to a company that has just begun.
+There have been 30 damage-causing earthquakes in California since the early 1980s, so any company that has worked through these shaking events and improved buildings’ structural ability to withstand them will have better skills and expertise in seismic retrofitting compared to a company that has just begun.

-Additionally, the older the firm, the clearer it is that customers have continued to trust them and the caliber of their job through the years.
+Additionally, the older the firm, the clearer it is that customers have continued to trust them and their job’s caliber through the years.
 The more the company has been working, the larger the portfolio they’ll have of successfully retrofitting an assortment of buildings with different structural profiles.